mcneilmr/mash-trainer/README.md

 Unity Application
 ___

-## What is Mashing?
+## What is Mash Trainer?
-Button Mashing is a term used to indicate pressing a button quickly.
 Mash Trainer is an application that will help you achieve better button mashing by gauging your Mash-Per-Second (MPS).

 ## What do I need?
 ###### 1. Computer with Windows/Macintosh